fluidml/fluidml/README.md

 #### 3. Task Specifications

 Next, we can create the defined tasks with their specifications.
 We now only write their specifications, later these are used to create real instances of tasks by FluidML.
-For each Task specification, we also add a list of result names that the corresponding task _publishes_ and _expects_.
+For each Task specification, we also add a list of result names that the corresponding task _publishes_.
 Each published result object will be considered when results are automatically collected for a successor task.

 Note: The `task_kwargs` argument holds the configuration of the task.
 It has to be a dictionary (possibly nested), which is `json` serializable.
 That means a `TypeError` is thrown if the dictionary contains objects, e.g. an `np.array`, that cannot be serialized by Python's json encoder.

 ```Python